unm-historiography/2018-spring/essays/Second Draft/Lynsie-Gender 2nd draft.md

 Connell, Raewyn.
 2012.
 “Transsexual Women and Feminist Thought: Toward New Understanding and New Politics.”
 Signs 37 (4): 857–81. https://doi.org/10.1086/664478.

 De Nicola, Bruno, ed.
 2017.
 “Women and the Economy of the Mongol Empire.”
 In Women in Mongol Iran, 130–81.
 The Khatuns, 1206-1335.
 Edinburgh University Press. http://www.jstor.org/stable/10.3366/j.ctt1g09twn.11.

 Dijk, Suzan van, Anke Gilleir, and Alicia C. Montoya.
 2008.
 “Before NEWW ‘(New Approaches to European Women’s Writing)’: Prolegomena to the Launching of an International Project.”
 Tulsa Studies in Women’s Literature 27 (1): 151–57. https://doi.org/10.2307/20455356.

 Earle, Jonathan H. 2000. “‘Peculiarly Woman’s Cause’: Feminism, Race, and the Struggle for Equality.”
 Edited by Julie Roy Jeffrey and Louise Michele Newman.
 Reviews in American History 28 (2): 223–29.

 Filipowicz, Halina.
 2014. “‘Am I That Name?’
 Feminism, Feminist Criticism, and Gender Studies.”
 The Polish Review 59 (1): 3–15. https://doi.org/10.5406/polishreview.59.1.0003.

 Garber, Linda.
 2005.
 “Where in the World Are the Lesbians?”
 Journal of the History of Sexuality 14 (1/2): 28–50.

 Gasman, Marybeth.
 2007.
 “Swept under the Rug?
 A Historiography of Gender and Black Colleges.”
 American Educational Research Journal 44 (4): 760–805.

 Gustafson, Melanie.
 2005.
 “The Historiography of Gendered Political Cultures.”
 OAH Magazine of History 19 (2): 10–13.

 Matthews, Shelly.
 2001.
 “Thinking of Thecla: Issues in Feminist Historiography.”
 Journal of Feminist Studies in Religion 17 (2): 39–55.

 McCann, Hannah.
 2016.
 “Epistemology of the Subject: Queer Theory’s Challenge to Feminist Sociology.”
 Women’s Studies Quarterly 44 (3/4): 224–43.

 Nair, Janaki.
 2008.
 “The Troubled Relationship of Feminism and History.”
 Economic and Political Weekly 43 (43): 57–65.

 Nevitt, Marcus.
 2006.
 Women and the Pamphlet Culture of Revolutionary England, 1640-1660.
 Aldershot, Hants, England; Burlington, VT: Ashgate.

 Orr, Catherine M., and Diane Lichtenstein.
 2004.
 “The Politics of Feminist Locations: A Materialist Analysis of Women’s Studies.”
 NWSA Journal 16 (3): 1–17.

 Ramírez, Horacio N. Roque.
 2003. “‘That’s My Place!’: Negotiating Racial, Sexual, and Gender Politics in San Francisco’s Gay Latino Alliance, 1975-1983.”
 Journal of the History of Sexuality 12 (2): 224–58.

 Scharff, Virginia, James P. Ronda, John Mack Faragher, David G. Gutiérrez, Kathleen Underwood, and María E. Montoya.
 2000.
 “Claims and Prospects of Western History: A Roundtable.”
 The Western Historical Quarterly 31 (1): 25–46. https://doi.org/10.2307/971244.

 Smith, Bonnie G. 2010.
 “Women’s History: A Retrospective from the United States.”
 Signs 35 (3): 723–47. https://doi.org/10.1086/648517.

 Thompson, Becky.
 2002.
 “Multiracial Feminism: Recasting the Chronology of Second Wave Feminism.”
 Feminist Studies 28 (2): 337–60. https://doi.org/10.2307/3178747.

 Traister, Bryce.
 2000.
 “Academic Viagra: The Rise of American Masculinity Studies.”
 American Quarterly 52 (2): 274–304.

 Vicinus, Martha.
 2012.
 “The History of Lesbian History.”
 Feminist Studies 38 (3): 566–96.

 White, Deborah G. 2008.
 Telling Histories: Black Women Historians in the Ivory Tower.
 Chapel Hill: University of North Carolina Press. http://www.aspresolver.com/aspresolver.asp?BLWW;1003093534.

 Wiegman, Robyn.
 2000.
 “Feminism’s Apocalyptic Futures.”
 New Literary History 31 (4): 805–25.

+(While there are a lot of additional reading sources I wanted to include them in some way.
+They were useful for my analysis but I didn't actually use/quote most of them outside of viewing trends.)